Tawau: Geography

 Tawau is on the south-east coast of Sabah surround by the Sulu Sea in the east, Celebes Sea to the south and shares a border with East Kalimantan (now North Kalimantan).
 The town is approximately 1,904 kilometres from the Malaysian capital, Kuala Lumpur and is 540 kilometres south-east of Kota Kinabalu.
 The main town area is divided into three sections named Sabindo, Fajar and Tawau Lama (Old Tawau).
-Sabindo is a plaza, Fajar is a commercial area while Tawau Lama is the original part of Tawau.
+Sabindo and Fajar are the main commercial areas while Tawau Lama is the original part of Tawau.

 Almost 70% of the area surrounding Tawau is either high hills or mountainous.
+Among the major peaks surrounding the Tawau includes Mount Maria (1,067 metres), Mount Magdalena (1,310 metres) and Mount Lucia (1,201 metres).

+The town is bordered by Cowie Bay towards the south.
+The bay is recorded as a home for several species of dolphin, including Indo-Pacific humpback dolphin and Irrawaddy dolphin.

+The only volcano in Malaysia is located in Tawau.
+The Bombalai Volcano contains a 300-meter crater that straddles to the south.

 Climate

 Tawau has a tropical rainforest climate under the Köppen climate classification.
 The climate is relatively hot and wet with average shade temperature about 26 °C, with 29 °C at noon and falling to around 23 °C at night.
 The town sees precipitation throughout the year, with a tendency for November, December and January to be the wettest months, while February and March are the driest months.
 Tawau's mean rainfall varies from 1800 mm to 2500 mm.